Venom37222/Cryptography/README.md

 # Cryptography
-Simple Cryptography Codes (Encrypting and Decrypting)
+Simple Cryptography Code samples (for Encrypting and Decrypting)